 11. Ammonia Criteria.
 EPA pointed out that the freshwater ammonia criteria from 1985 (which is what DEQ reverts back to given the disapproval action) is NOT dependent on life stage, so I removed that language from the footnote.
 Instead I added language about the criteria being dependent on salmonid and coldwater species.
 See below:

-Criteria are pH and temperaturelife stage dependent-- See document USEPA January 1985 (Fresh Water).
+Criteria are pH, temperature, and salmonid or sensitive coldwater species dependent-- See document USEPA January 1985 (Fresh Water).

 In addition, EPA and another reviewer pointed out that part of the equation in the footnote was left off.
 See correction below: